2022–23 UT Rio Grande Valley Vaqueros men's basketball team

 The 2022–23 UT Rio Grande Valley Vaqueros men's basketball team represented the University of Texas Rio Grande Valley in the 2022–23 NCAA Division I men's basketball season.
-The Vaqueros, led by second-year head coach Matt Figger, played their home games at the UTRGV Fieldhouse in Edinburg, Texas, as members of the Western Athletic Conference.
+The Vaqueros, led by second-year head coach Matt Figger, played their home games at the UTRGV Fieldhouse in Edinburg, Texas as members of the Western Athletic Conference (WAC).
+They finished the season 15–16, 6–12 in WAC play, to finish in a tie for tenth place.
+They were defeated by Tarleton in the first round of the WAC tournament.

 Previous season

-The Vaqueros finished the 2021–22 season 8–23, 3–15 in WAC play to finish in a tie for eleventh place.
+The Vaqueros finished the 2021–22 season 8–23, 3–15 in WAC play, to finish in a tie for eleventh place.
 In the WAC tournament, they were defeated by California Baptist in the first round.